MiniZinc/minizinc-js/README.md

 support in NodeJS.
 This allows us to test both the browser version using WebAssembly, as well as the native version.

 Run `npm test` to run tests using [Jest](https://jestjs.io).

+## License

+This library is distributed under the Mozilla Public License Version 2.0.
+See LICENSE for more information.